LEXXSAS/ts-course-stepik/README.md

-> To start the project you need to run:
+Typescript course from stepik

-#### On project folder
+> [!NOTE]
-command "node init -y" and "node install" after "npm start" for start project
+> To start the project you need to run "node init -y" and "node install" After that "npm start"